mysterioux/AirbnbHomePage/README.md

 INTRODUCTION
 ------------
 This project is designed basically for learning purposes.
-It was created to facilitate the possiblities of development astonishing websites using minimum efforts.
+It was created to facilitate the possiblities of developing astonishing websites using minimum efforts.
+It was during the cause of my learning experience at codeacademy.com that I came to appreciate elegant teaching style with great simplicity to details that can even help my DAD at his age learn to code the web.
+A tool set that happens to be the in-thing this days on this Jet-Age.

 ERRATA
 -------